 How to create and share custom maps with Google My Maps

 First of all you need to be logged into Your Google account using your Gmail.

-To create your map, go to Google My Maps and, click “CREATE A NEW MAP” button.
-You can also access this feature through Google Maps menu, Your Places > Maps > Create Map.
+To create your map, go to Google My Maps and, click the “CREATE A NEW MAP” button.
+You can also access this feature through the Google Maps menu, Your Places > Maps > Create Map.
 Now you have created a new map, and it will automatically save on your Google Drive.

 Rename your map and add a brief description

 To rename your map, click on “Untitled map” and provide your map title and description in the relevant fields of the popup window.

 You can organize your map features with map layers.
 For example, you can put your survey locations into one layer and accommodations into another layer.
 You can name these layers, add different icons and colors, etc… You can have 2000 lines, shapes, or places in a layer and a map can have up to 10,000 lines, shapes, or places.

 You can add your places by searching for locations or drawing them directly on the map.
 To draw a place, click the marker icon and again click on the map where you want to add the place.
 Now you can rename the marker and add a description too.

 If you have a set of coordinates (latitude and longitude) as a spreadsheet or as a CSV file, you can import them to a layer in Google My Maps.
 Those coordinates are added to the map with separate markers for each coordinate.

 You can either draw lines and polygons arbitrarily on the map or use driving mode to connect your points via the road network.
 And also you can import lines and polygons in